ArPiRobot/arpirobot.github.io/docs/guide/starting/devsetup.md

 C++ development requires you have a compiler, linker, and necessary C libraries to build code for a different system (a Raspberry Pi).
 This collection of software is called a toolchain.
 Since software is being built for a different system than you are building it on, this is called cross compilation.

 Prebuilt cross compiler toolchains for the Raspberry Pi are available to be downloaded from the [ArPiRobot-Toolchain Releases](https://github.com/ArPiRobot/ArPiRobot-Toolchain/releases) page.
-Prebuilt toolchains are currently provided for Windows (64-bit) and macOS (x86_64 = 64-bit Intel CPUs).
+Prebuilt toolchains are currently provided for Windows (64-bit), macOS (x86_64 = 64-bit Intel CPUs), and Linux (x86_64).
 For other systems, you can build a cross compiler toolchain yourself, but you might prefer to use Python to program robots instead.
 Building a cross compiler can be a complex task.

 A toolchain is intended to be used with a specific version of the Raspberry Pi OS (ArPiRobot images are modified versions of the Raspberry Pi OS).
 Each release of the Raspberry Pi OS is based on a version of debian, identified by the version's codename.
 For example, on the downloads page, if an image's RasPiOS version is listed as `2020-05-27-raspios-buster-lite`, the image is based on Raspberry Pi OS Buster.
 "Buster" is the codename.
 As such, you need a toolchain designed to target a Raspberry Pi OS Buster system.
 All prebuilt ArPiRobot toolchains are listed under a specific codename.
 While it may be possible to use an older toolchain (for example, using a RasPiOS 10 "buster" toolchain and running the program on RasPiOS 11 "bullseye"), it is generally not recommended.